soar-robotics/soarchain-docs/docs/Validator/Build-Soarchain.md

 sudo mv soarchaind /usr/local/bin
 ```

-Now its time to do some configs.
+Now it's time to do some configurations.
 ```sh
 soarchaind init your-node-name --chain-id soarchaintestnet soarchaind config keyring-backend os soarchaind config chain-id soarchaintestnet
 ```

-Add your accounts to the node, if you want to recover from mnemonic use --recover option:
+Add your accounts to the node; if you want to recover from a mnemonic, use the --recover option:

 ```sh
 soarchaind keys add name-your-account --keyring-backend os --algo secp256k1 soarchaind keys add name-your-account --recover --keyring-backend test --algo secp256k1
 ```
-Then please run makefile, this makefile will add persistent peers and timeout_commit to your config.toml
+Then please run the makefile; this makefile will add persistent peers and timeout_commit to your config.toml

 ```sh
 cd release